 Download the data

-Retail sales volumes (the amount bought in shops) rose by 1.2% across Great Britain in February 2023, following a rise of 0.9% in January.
+Retail sales volumes (the amount of stuff bought) across Great Britain were estimated to have fallen 1.2% in July 2023 following a rise of 0.6% in June 2023.

 How this affects you

-Read our summary of ONS' current and future analytical work related to the cost of living.
+Read our summary of our current and future analytical work related to the cost of living.

 The government is offering help for households.
 See what cost of living support you could be eligible for.

 Explore the UK Measures of National Well-being dashboard, which tracks the progress of a range of factors affecting people’s lives.
 We have explained some of the findings from new measures added in 2023 in our Most adults report making some changes to their lifestyle for environmental reasons article.